 It was just a game.
 Played by she and her sister countless times over many human lifetimes.
 It was just a game, to pass the time, a challenge by each in turn.
 A human was chosen by one, and the other would craft a mask that would allow her to take the human form most appealing to the chosen.
 Then she would have a “chance” meeting with him to start.
 He of course would want to get to know her better but she would resist at first and string him along.
 She would tease him, build his hopes and desires, then dash them, only to repeat the process.
 Humans were so easy to fool, so lustful, so petty, so blind to the world about them.
-Ultimately, she would take the relationship as far as marriage, or really just to the ceremony, then she would vanish, leaving him heartbroken and mournful.
+Ultimately, she would take the relationship as far as marriage, almost, then she would vanish, leaving him heartbroken and mournful.
 But they deserved it those humans.
 If only they could learn to truly see….

 and without a word, reached out, grabbed the mask which only she could see, and dashed it to the floor, breaking the mask and the image spell, revealing to all present, her true nature.